DKorir/readm/readme.md

 ![Selectors](https://www.tutorialbrain.com/wp-content/uploads/2019/03/CSS-Selectors.png)

 ### Conclusion
-The pair of students studies the content on LMS together and did more research on the topics.
+The pair of students studied the content on LMS together and did more research on the topics.